m5stack/aws-iot-kit-tutorials/workshop/content/Blinky hello world/Blinking the LEDs/_index.en.md

 {{% /notice %}}

 ## Clean up
-To avoid unwanted possible AWS Cloud service charges and optimize your resources, erase the flash memory on your AWS IoT EduKit.
+To avoid unwanted possible AWS Cloud service charges and optimize your resources, erase the flash memory on your device.
 This will also prepare it subsequent tutorials.

 Complete the following steps to erase the flash memory on your device:
 1. Open **VS Client**, if necessary.